 Part 4 - More North Elevator, Depot Shed, Twin Star Rocket, CRIP PA's and Steamers, Scouting Trip, Downsizing Klecker's, Track Plans

-Part 5 - Benchwork, Room Lighting, Unitrack Mock-up, Agronomy Warehouse, Hope Bank, M&StL Doodlebug, RDC and 44-tonner, CRIP Baggage-Express, E7's and BL2, UP Patches
+Part 5 - Benchwork, Lighting, Mock-Up, Agronomy Warehouse, Hope Bank, M&StL Doodlebug, RDC and 44-tonner, CRIP Baggage-Express, E7's and BL2, UP Patches

 Part 6 - Miller Farm, Yard Wiring, M&Stl Mikado, FT's and Caboose, Golden State Ltd

 Part 7 - Hope Lutheran Church, Mayor Mark's House, Krause House, Machine Shop, CRIP Doodlebug and Mid-Continent Special, M&Stl North Star Ltd and SD7, UP Patches

 Part 8 - Spurgeon House, SunRich Fertilizer Building, CRIP AB6, DME Excursion Train, CRIP Freight Diesels, M&StL NW2

 Part 9 - Fisher Dude House, CRIP RS-2M, CRIP E3's, South Elevator, UP Excursion Train, M&StL and C&NW Old-Timers, Dakota 400